esentio/Yamo/README.md

 modelBuilder.Entity<User>().Property(u => u.Login).HasColumnName("UserLogin");
 ```

 Primary key is defined with `IsKey` call.
-If PK consists of multiple column, you have to call `IsKey` on all of them (order matters).
+If PK consists of multiple columns, you have to call `IsKey` on all of them (order matters).

 Autoincrement/Indentity column is marked with `IsIdentity` method.
 Columns with default values are marked with `HasDefaultValue` method.
 There are some limitations though - please see the chapter describing inserts.